jean0206/seleniumworkshop/README.md

 Note: you can download the chromedriver in https://chromedriver.chromium.org/downloads if you are getting troubles with the chromedriver that are in the root project.
 Remember that you should use the same chromedriver of your chrome version

 ### Getting Started
 This project has included a maven wrapper.
-So, to run the test, just execute following command:
+So, to run the test, just execute the following command:

     mvnw.cmd test